nayata/harrow/README.md

 # Harrow

-**Harrow** is a custom syntax, a parsing library, and a runtime for narrative-driven games.
+Library and a runtime for narrative-driven games.

-## How It Works

-1. Use `harrow.Library` to parse a story file into a `harrow.Story` object.

-2. Pass the Story to `harrow.Runtime`, which interprets and runs the content.

-3. Attach listeners to `harrow.Runtime` events like text, choices and actions to connect the narrative to UI or game systems.

 ## Example

 ```twee
 // CaveEntrance